EhCorn4/NexGuard/DISCORD_OAUTH_SETUP.md

 1. Go to: https://discord.com/developers/applications
 2. Select your NexGuard application (ID: 1389775821794705429)
 3. Navigate to OAuth2 → General
-4. Add this redirect URI to the "Redirects" section:
+4. Add these redirect URIs to the "Redirects" section:
    ```
    https://ed8c2fad-d762-4890-ab60-2ba13bfca210-00-1mxalymkn4j67.janeway.replit.dev/api/auth/discord/callback
    ```
+   **AND also add any other domains you're using (like replit.app domains)**
 5. Save changes

+### Important: Multiple Domains
+Since Replit can use different domains depending on how you access it:
+- Preview URL: `ed8c2fad-d762-4890-ab60-2ba13bfca210-00-1mxalymkn4j67.janeway.replit.dev`
+- Production URL: May be different when deployed
+- Always add the exact domain you're using to the Discord redirect URIs

 ### Step 2: Test Authentication
 1. Go to your website dashboard